muesli/beehive/README.md

 ## Configuration

-####TL;DR
+#### TL;DR
 Take a look at a [few chain recipes here](https://github.com/muesli/beehive/tree/master/recipes).
 Pick one, edit it to your needs and store it as 'beehive.conf'. beehive looks for this configuration file in its current working directory.
 Alternatively, you can specify a different config file using the -config option.

-####Detailed
+#### Detailed
-The configuration file, beehive.conf by default, is a JSON file that consists of two parts: Bees and Chains
+The configuration file, beehive.conf by default, is a JSON file that consists of two parts: Bees and Chains.

 Bees are pieces of Go code that can communicate with some service.

 * you could have a Bee that sits in your IRC channel and responds to certain commands.
-* you could have a Bee that hooks into your Instagram account and auto-tweets all of your photos
+* you could have a Bee that hooks into your Instagram account and auto-tweets all of your photos.
-* you could have a Bee that hooks into cron, and sends an email with the a command's status every N hours of the day
+* you could have a Bee that hooks into cron, and sends an email with a command's status every N hours of the day.

 Bees consist of four parts: